More depth on classification

 Below the generic level, distinctions between species and lower ranks cannot be resolved adequately well using the gene sequencing techniques applied at higher ranks.
 ‘Fingerprinting techniques’ using overall similarities in genes, are of more value at this level, but such studies are not always given much credence, and are not really meant to lead to construction of any hypothetical phylogeny.

 Consequently the majority of taxonomic studies down to species level still need to rely on traditional techniques of separating taxa on the basis of differences in morphology, combined where necessary with differences in geographical distribution, in what is known as a morpho-geographical approach.
-Much more work is still required at this level on the bamboos, undertaking the unglamorous and unfashionable kinds of taxonomy that no-one seems to want to fund any more, and which are unlikely to lead to career advancement, or any kind of job at all.
+Much more work is still required at this level on the bamboos, undertaking the unglamorous and unfashionable kinds of taxonomy that no-one seems to want to fund any more, and which are unlikely to lead to career advancement, or even any kind of job at all.

 This unfortunately still makes any classification system adopted somewhat subjective, and consequently liable to be challenged.
 There are those who feel that no genera should be recognized unless there is statistical molecular evidence of a clear evolutionary separation (often known as strong bootstrap support for a monophyletic clade).
 There are others who would recognize more genera, even when there is no molecular evidence to support them, but once the scientific objectivity is lost, the problem again arises of which genera to select, and which parts of the bamboo plants are most important and should be used as criteria for recognition.